amorriscode/anthonymorris.dev/data/second-brain/Comic Reading List.md

 - Wytches
 - Batman: City of Madness
 - Alan Scott: The Green Lantern
+- What's the Furthest Place from Here?
+- Dawnrunner
+- The Bat-Man: First Knight
 ## On Hold
 - Damn Them All #2
 - Poison Ivy #4